d-v-dlee/hugo_blog/content/post/thomas_jefferson.md

 While I can understand given the time period, that Thomas Jefferson's personal interests ultimately outweighed his feelings against slavery, his behavior with Sally Hemmings is pretty twisted.

 No one is perfect and this is probably the one black mark on Jefferson's legacy.
 Despite all of this, Jefferson was instrumental to the birth of the United States, its continued freedom from England, and the Separation of Church and State.
-Thomas Jefferson is worth the hype.
+Thomas Jefferson is an American hero that we should all be thankful for.